-Barnes & Noble’s consolidated revenues for the second quarter of fiscal 2014 was $1.7 billion, an 8 percent drop compared to the same quarter last year.
-Second quarter consolidated earnings before interest, taxes, depreciation and amortization increased 13.7% to $76 million, as compared to a year ago.
+Barnes & Noble’s consolidated revenues for the first quarter of fiscal 2015 were $1.2 billion, a 7 percent drop compared to the same quarter last year.
+First quarter consolidated earnings before interest, taxes, depreciation and amortization increased to $30 million, up from a loss of $9 million last year.

 The Retail segment, which includes sales from bookstores and BN.com, recorded revenues of $955 million during the quarter, representing a 5.3 percent drop from last year.
 NOOK only lost $5 million during the quarter, as opposed to the $50 million the company lost during the same quarter last year.
 This is attributed to Nook expenses, which declined $27 million during Q1 2015 as compared to Q1 2014, while Nook’s gross profit increased $13 million.